I’d like to register to use the Portal – where do I find my ‘Unique Code’?

-Ten months before your retirement age the Employee Pensions Team will send you a letter to outline details of your pension benefits.
-This will include information about the lump sum available and the resulting reduced pension values.
+Ten months before your normal retirement age, the NPF team at Buck will send you a letter to outline details of your pension benefits.
+This will include information about the lump sum available, and the resulting reduced pension values.

-You will also receive a Pension Decision Form which you must complete and return to the Employee Pensions Team before your pension can be paid.
+You will also receive a Pension Decision Form, which you must complete and return to the NPF team at Buck, before your pension can be paid.

 How often can I request a transfer value?

 You have a statutory right to receive, on request, one free transfer value in any 12-month period.
 If you’d like to request an additional transfer value within 12 months from the date of the first request, it will be subject to an administration charge of £200 plus VAT, which should be paid in advance.

 Unfortunately, as you have left the Fund, you are unable to make contributions as your benefits are now 'deferred'.

 Can I take my benefits before age 55?

 Legislation prevents anyone receiving their pension benefits before age 55.
 Although in cases of serious ill-health or if your health deteriorates, you may be granted an ill-health pension by the Trustee.

 Where can I see a statement of my benefits?

 Your latest statement is available online in the secure member portal, and this includes an estimation at your Normal Retirement Date.
 If you intend to retire at a different date, the NPF team at Buck can provide an estimation.